namikazei/NYC_Kaggle_Challenge/README.md

 # Advice for intensive usage :
 While searching for the ideal combinations of hyperparameters in the RandomForestRegressor algorithm (or any other algorithm), you may use Scikit-Learn's CrossValidation algorithm, it may took longer time to execute in a normal machine, consequently, https://colab.research.google.com/ (Google colab) may be the best environement to execute your code without harming your machine's memory.

+# Our Best Scores based on public score :
+SVR : 0.534529, Better than 33.5 % of competitors  <br/>
+Linear Regression : 0.52138, Better than 35 % of competitors <br/>
+Random Forest Regressor : 0.40647, Better than 59 % of competitors.